 Stuck I/O and Stalled I/O

-Stuck I/OStuck I/O is defined as an I/O request that does not complete.
-Frequently, stuck I/O is a stuck IRP.
-To resolve a stuck I/O condition, you typically must restart the computer or perform a similar action.
+Stuck I/O is defined as an I/O request that does not finish.
+Frequently, stuck I/O indicates a stuck IRP.
+To resolve a stuck I/O condition, you must usually restart the computer or perform a similar action.
 A stuck I/O condition typically indicates one of the following:

-Stalled I/OStalled I/O is defined as an I/O request that does complete.
-However, the I/O operation takes excessive time to complete.
+Stalled I/O is defined as an I/O request that does finish or that takes excessive time to finish.
 Stalled I/O behavior typically occurs because of one of the following reasons:

 The 15-second threshold is not adjustable.
-However, you can disable stalled and stuck I/O detection by using trace flag 830 but we do not recommend that you do this.
+However, you can disable stalled or stuck I/O detection by using trace flag 830, although we do not recommend that you do this.

-To disable detection when SQL Server starts, use the -T830 startup parameter.
-Using the -T830 startup parameter will disable detection every time SQL Server is started.
+To disable detection when SQL Server starts, use the -T830 startup parameter to disable detection every time that SQL Server is started.
 To disable detection for an instance of SQL Server that is currently running, use the following statement:

 dbcc traceoff(830, -1)